 The USGBC-LA Wildfire Defense Professional Certificate Program was developed to educate contractors and landscapers on how to best harden homes and landscapes to fires through the use of materials, maintenance practices, and firewise design practices known to reduce properties’ risk of fire damage.
 These trainings intend to prime the pathway for the private market to drive adoption of firewise best practices and create cultural change within the building industry.
 The training highlights existing resources and includes information from advisors across the field to instill awareness and transfer knowledge around industry-leading best practices that reduce fire risk in homes and landscapes.

-Check out our workshops for Contractors and Landscapers:
+Check out our workshops for Construction Professionals and Landscapers!

 Each module is a 150-minute training followed by certification testing to be taken online.
 This certification training provides participants with real-world examples and strategies for fire risk reduction.
 Our Landscaper’s module piloted on September 29, 2022, and the Contractor’s module pilots on November 10, 2022.
 In 2023, each module will be offered once per quarter.